 “Political reach should be earned, not bought.”
-The Twitter CEO Jack Dorsey brings an end to twitter political ads campaign which means the social networking platform will stop selling ads that concern political leaders, agenda, candidates for office, elections and crucial topics that might affect the elections.
-Jack Dorsey posted the changes made by twitter on his personal twitter account in a series of 11 tweets, where he unveiled his decisions which will be effective from next month.
+Twitter CEO Jack Dorsey brings an end to twitter’s political ads campaign which means the social networking platform will stop selling ads that concern political leaders, agenda, candidates for office, elections, and crucial topics that might affect the elections.
+Jack Dorsey posted the changes made by Twitter on his personal Twitter account in a series of 11 tweets, where he unveiled his decisions which will be effective from next month.
 He argued that the reach of political messages “should be earned” by getting people to follow an account or share a tweet instead of “bought” through advertising.

-It is high time that the social media giants take some important steps toward fake news because those things spread like wildfire and people consuming this stupid stuff much more.
-Every day as technology is improving people are becoming more dependent on news that are spread over social media more than the conventional news from the TV channels or newspapers.
+It is high time that the social media giants take some important steps toward fake news because those things spread like wildfire and people consume this stupid stuff much more.
+Every day as technology is improving people are becoming more dependent on news that is spread over social media more than the conventional news from TV channels or newspapers.

 “This isn’t about free expression.
 This is about paying for reach,” Dorsey tweeted.
 “And paying to increase the reach of political speech has significant ramifications that today’s democratic infrastructure may not be prepared to handle.”

 The change in Twitter’s policy comes as the debate over political messages on social media intensifies ahead of the 2020 US elections.
 Facebook, which allows politicians to lie in ads, has been criticized for allowing the spread of misinformation.
 Facebook executives defended the policy, saying it safeguards free speech.